 , or go to a pick up.
 We highly recommend starting at pick ups.
 This will enable time to familiarize with the game before signing up.

 Q. How can I start playing street hockey?
-A. Start by going to a pick up or playing out side of the league.
-There are many places to play around the area.
+A. Start by going to a pick up or playing outside of the league.
+There are many places to play around the area as street hockey is one of the many great things to do in Raleigh.
 There are a few free outdoor rinks to get started like the Marsh Creek Park, and Southern Community Park.
-XL Sports World also has "open gym time" during the week days.
+XL Sports World in Apex also has "open gym time" during the week days.
 Call for availability.
-Street hockey was literally started in the streets, driveways, and tennis courts.
-There is no better way to understand the roots then by starting there.
+Street hockey was started in the streets, driveways, and tennis courts.
+There is no better way to understand the roots than by starting there.

 Q. How much does playing cost?

-A. The season typically costs $70-$95 per person.
+A. The season typically costs ~$100 per person.
 This cost can be different depending on a teams roster count and sponsorship.
-A team may also ask for one time $10-$20 jersey fee.
-Pick ups cost $10 cash and are collected at the rink before play.
+A team may also ask for a one-time $10-$20 jersey fee.
+Pickups costs are published on the front page of the website.
 Please be sure to pay as this cost is for the rink rental.

 Q. Is the RSHL a non-profit?